ChristianSi/lytspel/webfiles/NOTE.md

-This directory contains the source code for the website's favicon.
+This directory contains the source code of the website's favicon as well as the content of several pages shown by the web app.
 The icon was designed in LibreOffice; exported as png, size: 600x600 px; uploaded to https://realfavicongenerator.net/ (using a svg instead of png didn't work correctly with that website).